This Jamaican fish curry is bursting with spicy flavour and is perfect paired with creamy, coconutty rice & peas and a sprinkling of fresh coriander.

 - Make your spice mix first.
 Dry fry the coriander seeds, cumin seeds, peppercorns, fennel seeds, mustard seed and fenugreek seeds then crush in a mortar and pestle or spice grinder.
 Set aside.

-- Heat the 2 tbsps of oil over a medium heat and add the rest of the onion and garlic and cook gently for a few minutes.
+Heat the 2 tbsps of oil over a medium heat and add the rest of the onion and garlic and cook gently for a few minutes.
 Add the rest of the curry powder followed by the marinade you used for the fish.
-Add 200ml to the bowl you used for the marinade to collect all the bits left in the bowl then pour the lot into the pan with the vegetables.
+Add 200ml of water to the bowl you used for the marinade to collect all the bits left in the bowl then pour the lot into the pan.
 Cook for 5 minutes.

 - Add the fish pieces back to the curry sauce and heat through for another 5 minutes.
 Serve with the rice and peas (recipe below) and a sprinkling of chopped coriander.